 And I didn't know what to do!
 I hated that panic feeling I'd get bubbling in my stomach as I slowly glanced at the clock and counted down the hours I had left.
 And yet still, I couldn't quiet the static in my head that kept me awake.

-I began to research comforting herbs and essential oils that might contribute to an easier time falling asleep, and low-and-behold, I’ve conjured up a delicious and calming sleep tonic to do just that.
+I began to research comforting herbs and essential oils that might contribute to an easier time falling asleep, and low-and-behold, I've conjured up a delicious and calming herbal tea recipe for sleep.

 And no. There isn't any alcohol in it.
 Hardy har har.